Exhibition

 I’m intrigued by these two different senses of time: moments of crisis versus hours of craft/labor.
 Weaving and craft-time suggests a kind of optimism and belief in the future: the idea that someone will be here 100 years from now using a blanket someone wove in a future that becomes increasingly hard to imagine.

-Ceramics + Event
+Ceramics + Events

 COMMUNITY DINNERS AT THE BERKELEY ART CENTER